 - Governance, Risk Management and Compliance (GRC) under organizational control

-- Files can be kept on-premise, behind the corporate firewall, on corporate assets, in specific geographic locations and access controlled to protect privacy and prevent secret exfiltration from third parties, law enforcement and foreign powers
+- Files can be kept on-premises, behind the corporate firewall, on corporate assets, in specific geographic locations, and access controlled to protect privacy and prevent secret exfiltration from third parties, law enforcement, and foreign powers

 - This also accelerates compliance with GDPR, HIPAA, and all other privacy regulations